Creating and Running a Laravel Project in ServBay

 database/migrations

-Open the newly created migration file (named like
+Open the newly created migration file (file name format is similar to

 YYYY_MM_DD_HHMMSS_create_accounts_table.php